samiahmedsiddiqui/http-auth/readme.txt

 This plugin helps:

+* Secure your admin pages from the Brute attack.
 * Restricting crawler to crawl on your site while development.
 * Restrict admin pages after being your site Live.
 * Easy to activate or deactivate HTTP Auth without deactivating plugin.